edgedb/easy-edgedb/README.md

 }
 ```

-By the way, now we can use this to insert our five `Crewman` types inside one `INSERT` instead of five.
+By the way, now we can use this method to insert our five `Crewman` types inside one `INSERT` instead of doing it five times.
 We can put their numbers inside a single set, and use the same `FOR` and `UNION` method to insert them:

 ```
 FOR n IN {1, 2, 3, 4, 5}